kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.1.3 May 24, 2013 =
+= 4.1.3 May 25, 2013 =
 * Updated Video.js to version 4.0.2 which is supposed to solve IE play-button loading issues.
-* Added option to show image at end of video in Video.js player.
+* Added option to show image at end of video in Video.js player (similar to the feature already available in Strobe Media Playback).
-* Fixed bug that ignored gallery_id setting in gallery shortcodes and was preventing gallery_include for videos that are not children of the current post.
+* Fixed bug that ignored `gallery_id` setting in gallery shortcodes and was preventing `gallery_include` setting for videos that are not children of the current post.
 * Brought download link into shortcode rather than old method of inserting it into the post as text below the shortcode.
-* Adjusted pop-up gallery window size to display captions, view counts, and download links.
+* Automatically adjust pop-up gallery window height to display captions, view counts, and download links.
+* Rolled back responsive video resize method.
+Only the width of the immediate container will be used to calculate the correct size.
+* For very small videos, Video.js controls are now selectively removed as the width drops below 260 pixels to prevent them from dropping outside of the video window.

 = 4.1.2 May 23, 2013 =
 * Changed check for FFMPEG to use the H.264 sample video as input to avoid any PNG-related red herrings.